 - 2 litres of water throughout the day.
 Squash is allowed.
 Tea and Coffee are ok but don’t count towards the 2 litres.

-- Buy some protein bars like this one.
+- Buy some small low-carb protein bars.
 You can carry these conveniently with you and use them as snacks.
 They are usually 250 calories and keep you feeling full.

 - Yoghurt with Granola is a great snack, and it’s available at Starbucks, Caffe Nero and Costa Coffee.